 Does this sound familiar?

-The [blasted] alarm goes off an hour after the last of the three times you were up with a needy child in the night and you groan as you remember the decision you were so determined to stick with yesterday.
+The dreaded alarm goes off not long after the last time you were up with a needy child in the night and you groan as you remember the decision you were so determined to stick with yesterday.